dpzhuX/dpzhux.github.io/_posts/2016-12-02-software-equhyste.md

 ---

 ![Equhyste](/uploads/images/0000/Equhyste.jpg)
 I created a handy tool to calculate the area of a hysteresis loop and its equivalent viscous damping.
 Though the calculation isn't particularly complex, repetitive tasks can become tedious sometimes.
 This software can compute the complete cycles of a hysteresis loop, the area of each cycle, and the equivalent viscous damping corresponding to each cycle.
-The equivalent viscous damping is calculated using the following formula:
+The equivalent viscous damping is calculated using the following formula,

 <!-- more -->

 $${h_{eq}} = \frac{\Delta A}{4\pi  \cdot A}$$

 Where: $\Delta A$ is the area of the hysteresis loop, and $A$ is the area of the shaded triangle OAB.